 In future language design and evolution activities, the following items should be considered:

-Do not provide means to obtain the address of a locally declared entity as a storable value; or
+Not providing means to obtain the address of a locally declared entity as a storable value; or

-Define implicit checks to implement the assurance of enclosed lifetime expressed in subclause 5 of this vulnerability.
+Defining implicit checks to implement the assurance of enclosed lifetime expressed in subclause 5 of this vulnerability.

-Note that, in many cases, the check is statically decidable, for example, when the address of a local entity is taken as part of a return statement or expression.
+Note: In many cases, the check is statically decidable, for example, when the address of a local entity is taken as part of a return statement or expression.

 6.34 Subprogram signature mismatch [OTR]